itinstructor/MoonPhase/README.md

 # Moon Phase App

-Python CLI and Tkinter GUI programs using the Python [ephem](https://pypi.org/project/ephem/) library to calculate moon phases.
+Python CLI and Tkinter GUI programs to calculate moon phases and other moon data.

+Uses the Python [ephem](https://pypi.org/project/ephem/) library

 Batch files are included to use [Nuitka](https://pypi.org/project/Nuitka/) to convert the Python .py program to a Windows exe using GCC.